MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-15-Five-Easy-Ways-to-Improve-Lab-Experiments.md

 published: false
 ---

 Ideally our students should design and conduct their own laboratory experiments; this is an ideal I have yet to realize with my 6th grade students in our earth science class.
 While I believe that students should be involved as much as possible in the construction of their classroom lives, due to time, safety and availability of materials I haven't found this instructional model feasible.
-What I have found feasible are making improvments to existing lab experiments using these five strategies:
+What I have found feasible are making improvements to existing lab experiments using these five strategies:

 1. [Mark the text](#mark_the_text)
 2. [Identify variables and remove pre-made data tables](#procedures)